CongducPham/LowCostLoRaGw/gw_advanced/new_cloud_design/README-NewCloud.md

 How to update your gateway
 ==========================

-Copy all the files of the new_cloud_design forder into your lora_gateway folder (which normally is on your Raspberry).
+Copy all the files of the new_cloud_design folder into your lora_gateway folder (which normally is on your Raspberry).
 Use scp as follow if you want:

 	cd new_cloud_design
 	scp -r * pi@my_gw_ip_addr:/home/pi/lora_gateway